Media

 Host: Is compassion fatigue new, or is it just something that people are now recognizing based on how they are feeling and acting?

 Bonita: Burnout, compassion fatigue and moral injury have existed for a long time, though it's just recently that the public is beginning to understand what it means.
-Even with burnout pre-pandemic, it wasn’t talked about or largely understood.
-Now that we’re in what’s called a post-pandemic world, the word burnout is regularly overused, attributing it to too many things.
-Burnout is evidence-based and a recognized term with a specific meaning.
+Even with burnout pre-pandemic, it wasn’t widely discussed or well understood.
+Now that we’re in what’s called a post-pandemic world, the word burnout is regularly overused, attributed to too many things.
+Burnout is an evidence-based, recognized term with a specific meaning.

 Similarly, compassion fatigue has become public knowledge.
-People in helping professions have experienced an increased prevalence of compassion fatigue, moral injury and burnout throughout the pandemic, and it continues post-pandemic.
+People in helping professions have experienced increased prevalence of compassion fatigue, moral injury, and burnout throughout the pandemic, and these continue post-pandemic.

 Host: And because it's happening so much, there's simply no time to stop and just take a breather at work?